iaksaurya/-Exploratory-and-Descriptive-Data-Analysis/README.md

-Project Name: Exploratory and Descriptive Data Analysis Course Name :Introduction to Data Science and Machine Learning
+Project Name: Exploratory and Descriptive Data Analysis Course Name : Data Science and Machine Learning

+Note: All observation and results are mention in notebook

 Exploratory Data Analysis (EDA) involves examining datasets to understand structure, detect missing values, spot outliers, assess feature distributions, explore relationships, and test assumptions for modeling.
 It can be: